 The Mosaic Award is offered to students who bring to Elizabethtown an important perspective on the many aspects of diversity, as demonstrated by their experiences and activities.
 The hope and expectation is that Mosaic Award winners will continue to contribute to the fostering of Inclusive Excellence at Elizabethtown College.
-More about the Mosaic Scholarship.
+Learn more about the Mosaic Scholarship.

 Once on campus, we make it a commitment to our students, especially our multicultural and diversity students, to helping to make sure that they graduate in six years or less.
 Counseling Services provides services specifically for supporting diverse students.
 Our Momentum program provides support to First Year students from diversity, multicultural, and first-generation college families.
 Safe Zone aims to protect student interest in the classroom as well.
 Currently, there are over forty faculty and staff Safe Zone certified.

 We additionally have a dedicated, full-time staff member on campus to coordinate diversity workshops and develop strategic initiatives on campus.
 Our Director of Diversity and Inclusion is committed to making Elizabethtown a safe and welcoming environment for all of our students.

 Gender Inclusive Housing provides an incredible opportunity for gender nonconforming students.
-With compete gender inclusive housing in the Apartments and Quads for upper class students, and a portion of Founders Residence Hall offers gender inclusive housing for under class students.
+Complete gender inclusive housing is available in the Apartments and Quads for upper-class students, and a portion of Founders Residence Hall offers gender inclusive housing for under class students.